 - The original manufacturer of parts used by the delivery truck, if a product liability claim is made after a defect caused the accident

 Why a Delivery Truck Accident Claim May Quickly Become Complex

-As you have seen above, there are many potential at-fault parties in the event of a delivery truck accident.
+As seen above, there are many potential at-fault parties in a delivery truck accident.

-This can make determining liability difficult, especially if one or multiple defendants choose to deny liability entirely.
-As personal injury cases in Texas work on a comparative negligence basis, having the help of an experienced attorney is essential to ensure the fault percentage falls in your favor.
+This can make determining liability difficult, especially if one or more defendants choose to deny liability entirely.
+As personal injury cases in Texas work on a comparative negligence basis, having the help of an experienced attorney is essential to ensure the percentage of fault falls in your favor.

-Multiple defendants also means multiple insurance companies.
-For the average individual operating without professional legal counsel, dealing with this many parties is easily overwhelming, and you can make mistakes that can impact your total compensation amount.
+Multiple defendants usually means multiple insurance companies.
+For the average individual operating without professional legal counsel, dealing with this many parties is easily overwhelming, and can lead to mistakes that can impact your total compensation amount.